BestSwordsman/git_skills/README.md

 # git_skills
-This is for git practice as well
+This is also for git practice.

 Creating a new branch is quick and simple.